Qronikarz/QuoMediaView/README.md

 * No frameworks used - Pure/Vanilla JavaScript, HTML5 and CSS3

 # Current update focus
+WARNING, decided to switch to pre-release versioning as I will be testing various ideas and everything is expected to break.
+New 1.0 version will come after all current issues and features are fixed/added.
+Use current versions without any warranty that they'll be able to update.

-QMV v1.2 - File details update - size, resolution, framerate, duration.
-Expected breakage to QMV JSON code.
+QMV v0.3 - File details update - size, resolution, framerate, duration.
+Need of manual fixing of QMV JSON.
 Sponsored by not having portable file browser that reads video duration.
 For even more future plans visit QuoMediaView GitHub Issues

 # Compatibility requirements